lcilliers/hobbies-modelling4comfort/_builds/ss-great-britain/002-hull-construction.md

 excerpt: "Hull construction phase - assembling the iron hull and adding structural details."
 ---

 Getting started with the actual build commenced with calculating the base measurements.
 I got most of the key measurements from the [Wikipedia article on SS Great Britain](https://en.wikipedia.org/wiki/SS_Great_Britain).
+Most of the detail measurements were gathered from other pictures and calculated based on the length of the ship in the picture.

 ## Dimensions and Scale